How to Fit a Cat Flap

 Microchip Pet Flap

-A microchip pet flap is the most expensive option, however, it is also the most secure option.
-This type of cat flap works by reading the microchip on your pet.
+Installing a microchip pet flap is often the most expensive option, however, it is also the most secure option.
+This type of cat flap is an electronic device that works by reading the microchip on your pet.

 It is specifically coded to only read the microchip that is embedded in your pet, so this prevents any other animals from being able to walk into your home.
 You can also program this type of pet flap to work with multiple pets in your home.